airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.strict.md

 this one file and not have to worry about which programs use it.

 Let's look at how we would link against this library.
-To link the `006-01-write-records` program, we would do the following:
+To link the `008-03-write-records` program, we would do the following:

     as -o 006-01-write-records.o  006-01-write-records.s --gstabs+

-    ld -o 006-01-write-records    006-01-write-records.o \
+    ld -o 008-03-write-records    006-01-write-records.o \
-                                  -lrecord \
+        --library        record \
-                                  -L . \
+        --library-path   . \
-                                  -dynamic-linker /lib/ld-linux.so.2
+        -dynamic-linker  /lib32/ld-linux.so.2

-In this command, `-L .` told the linker to look for libraries in the current directory (it usually only searches `/lib` directory, `/usr/lib` directory, and a few others).
-As we've seen, the option `-dynamic-linker /lib/ld-linux.so.2` specified the dynamic linker.
-The option `-lrecord` tells the linker to search for functions in the file named `librecord.so`.
+In this command, `-L .` or `--library-path .` told the linker to look for libraries in the current directory (it usually only searches `/lib` directory, `/usr/lib` directory, and a few others).
+As we've seen, the option `-dynamic-linker /usr/lib32/ld-linux.so.2` specified the dynamic linker.
+The option `--library record` tells the linker to search for functions in the file named `librecord.so`.

-Now the `006-01-write-records` program is built, but it will not run.
+Now the `008-03-write-records` program is built, but it will not run.
 If we try it, we will get an error like the following:

-    `./006-01-write-records`: error while loading shared libraries:
+    `./008-03-write-records`: error while loading shared libraries:
     librecord.so: cannot open shared object file: No such file or directory

 This is because, by default, the dynamic linker only searches `/lib`, `/usr/lib`, and whatever directories are listed in `/etc/ld.so.conf` for libraries.
 In order to run the program, you either need to move the library to one of these directories, or execute the following command:

+    LD_LIBRARY_PATH=.  ./008-03-write-records

+The next solution store the library directory in the session, it keeps alive until the session is done or the terminal/console is closed:

     LD_LIBRARY_PATH=.
     export LD_LIBRARY_PATH